kif-framework/KIF/README.md

 KIF, which stands for Keep It Functional, is an iOS integration test framework.
 It allows for easy automation of iOS apps by leveraging the accessibility attributes that the OS makes available for those with visual disabilities.

-*KIF uses undocumented Apple APIs.* This is true of most iOS testing frameworks, and is safe for testing purposes, but it's important that KIF does not make it into production code, because it will get your app submission denied by Apple.
-The instructions below help ensure that your project gets configured correctly.
+*KIF uses undocumented Apple APIs.* This is true of most iOS testing frameworks, and is safe for testing purposes, but it's important that KIF does not make it into production code, as it will get your app submission denied by Apple.
+Follow the instructions below to ensure that KIF is configured correctly for your project.

 Features
 --------